makersacademy/takeaway-challenge/README.md

 verbs - see
  My takeaway spec includes a menu double that would print the list of dishes with prices.
 Then I created a menu class which uses a hash containing dishes and their prices (which is then formatted into £). in my 'menu' test, I used a double of dishes that contains list of dishes and their prices.

- User story 2
+ **User story 2**
  <!-- As a customer
 So that I can order the meal I want
 I would like to be able to select some number of several available dishes --> nouns - meal, number of several available dishes verbs - order, select
 I started the order with an empty array that would be filled with the dishes selected.
 I later refactored this to create a double of 'order' as an order class would later be required for the total.
+In the process of creating the order class.